A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Data and performance evaluation

-However, this measure has a significant drawback for credit scoring, as it depends on the classification threshold.
-Thus, its value will depend on the creditor's risk appetite, providing limited information on the fairness of the predicted PD itself.
-Figure \ref{fig:1} provides an example using the GC dataset of the inconsistencies of SP.
-This clearly shows how any conclusions based on SP regarding which model is fairest heavily depend on which threshold is chosen.
+However, this measure has a significant drawback for credit scoring in that it depends on the classification threshold and, thus, the lender's risk appetite.
+As such, it provides limited information on the fairness of the estimated PD further away from the cut-off score.
+Using the models for the GC dataset as an example, Figure \ref{fig:1} illustrates that conclusions based on SP about which model is fairest heavily depend on the chosen threshold.

 For this reason, we also report a second fairness metric, Log Probabilistic Equalised Opportunities (LEO).
-This is also the measure used by the DRFLR system to penalise unfairness.
-Unlike SP, it does not depend on a choice of threshold.
-In this case, we used the difference in the expected value of the log PD of the defaults between the protected \(\mathbf{\hat{y}}_{s=1, y=1}\) and non-protected \(\mathbf{\hat{y}}_{s=0, y=1}\) groups.
+This is similar to the measure used by the DRFLR system to penalise unfairness, but now applied to our sample.
+Unlike SP, it does not depend on a chosen threshold, but instead considers the absolute difference in the expected value (mean) of the log PD of the defaulters between the protected and non-protected subgroup, as follows:

-Note that this measure focuses on fairness in the subgroup y=1; since, in credit scoring, we are especially concerned with the fairness of predicted defaults, we consider this measure to be a good fit for the purpose.
+Note that this measure focuses on defaults ($y$=1) only , giving us an indication of how much the risk estimates tend to differ between the two subgroups of interest among those.

-As we will argue in the following section, though, LEO tends to be over-optimistic with regularised classifiers.
-Hence, we will provide results not only on LEO but also on SP as part of our performance comparison.
-To determine the threshold, we select the optimal threshold by taking the one that maximises the difference in the true positive rate and false negative rate; this difference is often known as the Youden J statistic \citep{youden1950index}.
+A potential drawback of LEO is that it can be over-optimistic with regularised classifiers as those tend to produce narrower PD distributions, thus reducing any such differences.
+Hence, we will compare model fairness using both LEO and SP.
+To evaluate SP, we select a threshold that maximises the difference in the true positive rate and false positive rate; this difference is commonly known as the Youden J statistic \citep{youden1950index} and when measured at the threshold that returns its maximum, it is known as the Kolmogorov–Smirnov statistic \citep{kolmogorov1933, smirnov1948table}.

-We will use k-fold cross-validation with five folds to do the train/test split.
-Therefore, we will divide the data into five groups, each time training the model on four of these, and test it on the remaining group \citep{refaeilzadeh2009cross}.
-This way, we will get five classifiers for each model application and measure its performance as the average over those five out-of-sample performance values.
+We will use five-fold cross-validation to evaluate model performance and fairness; hence, each of the reported metrics is averaged over five model runs.